gormonn/gormonn/README.md

   ### Summary
   This project was one of my early works that gained popularity in a particular social group.

   It was a purely client-side web application.
+However, I partially used a CMS for routing and a PHP template engine.
 I enjoyed creating it simply because it was aesthetically pleasing and one-of-a-kind.
 I aimed to make the interface closely resemble the original game's interface.

   ### Features
   - A spinner for loot boxes (no financial investments, just for fun)